-The Group has assessed that the above standards and interpretations do not have a material impact on the Group's financial position and financial performance.
+The above standards and interpretations have no significant impact to the Group's financial condition and financial performance based on the Group's assessment.

 (3) Effect of IFRSs issued by the IASB but not yet endorsed by the FSC.

 The following table presents the newly issued, amended, and revised IFRSs and interpretations of IFRSs issued by the IASB that have not been endorsed by the FSC.